stefvanbuuren/starter-academic/content/publication/van-dommelen-2014/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Trends in a life threatening condition: morbid obesity in Dutch, Turkish and Moroccan children in the Netherlands.'
+title: 'Trends in a life threatening condition: Morbid obesity in Dutch, Turkish and Moroccan children in the Netherlands.'
 subtitle: ''
 summary: ''